 - Liquefied petroleum gas (LPG).

 Proposed Regulation on the deployment of alternative fuels infrastructure

-In the proposed AFI regulation, alternative fuels are classified in three distinct categories (which will be followed in the remainder of this section):
+In the proposed AFI regulation, alternative fuels are classified in three distinct categories (which will be described in the remainder of this section):

 natural gas, in gaseous form (compressed natural gas (CNG)) and liquefied form (liquefied natural gas (LNG))

 synthetic and paraffinic fuels produced from non-renewable energy